-All referrals are given careful consideration and are booked in order of emergency, available operating time, and surgeon specialty.
+All referrals are given careful consideration and are booked in order of severity.
 Patients with life-threatening conditions take priortity, and for this reason we typically reserve cancellation spots for emergency cases and therefore do not keep a running list.
 However, you are always welcome to contact us to see if there is an upcoming appointment available and if so, we will be happy to accommodate you.

 I am an existing patient- how do I book my next appointment?

 Typically our staff books your next follow-up appointment on the day of your existing appointment.
 If your appointment is in the clinic, we will book your next appointment before you leave.
 If you were seen at the hospital, we will typically e-mail or mail your next appointment to you.
 However, if you have a new or worsening concern and would like to be seen sooner, please contact our office by e-mail or telephone.

 You may e-mail us any time, or telephone our clinic during operating hours.
 If you have a very busy schedule, it is helpful if you include in your e-mail the dates/times you are available.

 How do I cancel my appointment if I can’t make it, or wish to withdraw from care?

 You may call our clinic during operating hours, or e-mail us any time.

 Will I be charged for cancelling my appointment?